Voice Search Optimization: How to Improve Your Visibility in 2026

 • Answer: A Shopify webshop costs between €29 and €299 per month, depending on your chosen subscription and required functionalities.

-2. Optimize for "near me" searches
+2. Optimize for "Near Me" Searches

-Make sure your Google Business Profile is fully completed with:
+Ensure your Google Business Profile is fully completed with:

-• Correct NAP data (Name, Address, Phone number)
+• Correct NAP data (Name, Address, Phone Number)

 • Current opening hours